-- 1. During Discernment for Holy Orders.
+- 1. During discernment for Holy Orders.
 A person may be authorized by the Bishop to preach.
 For example, the COM and/or the parish discernment committee may ask an applicant for holy orders to preach as a part of his/her discernment process.
 It is the Bishop's understanding that the supervising cleric sees the sermon before it is preached.
 Such authorization usually has a specific time limit. - 2.
-During Participation in Preaching Practicum.
-Students participating in the Coppage-Gordon School's Preaching Practicum preach three times at their home congregation during the course of the 12-month program.
+During participation in preaching training.
+Students participating in the Coppage-Gordon School's preaching training program preach three times at their home congregation during the course of the 12-month program.
 The instructor of that program oversees the development of the sermon and hears or sees a final draft before it is delivered.
-A student may be authorized by the Bishop to preach more than three times but oversight is required (class instructor, rector, dean of the convocation). - 3.
-During Participation in the Coppage-Gordon School's Local Formation Program.
-Postulants enrolled in the preaching class at the Coppage-Gordon School's local ordination formation program taking the preaching class during year two are authorized to preach at The School as well as at their home congregation during the time they are taking the class.
+A student may be authorized by the Bishop to preach more than three times but oversight is required. - 3.
+During participation in the Coppage-Gordon School's Academy for Vocational Leadership.
+Postulants enrolled in the preaching class at the Coppage-Gordon School's ordination formation program are authorized to preach at The School as well as at their home congregation during the time they are taking the class.
 The instructor of this class oversees the development of the sermon(s) and hears or sees a final draft before it is delivered. - 4.
-During Seminary.
+During seminary.
 Postulants who have completed or are enrolled in a homiletics course may preach in any congregation of the Diocese with an invitation from the Member of the Clergy or other person exercising oversight of the congregation.